8 Films Similar to Harriet That Deserve Your Attention

 7. Mandela: Long Walk to Freedom (2013)

-Directed by Justin Chadwick, ‘Mandela: Long Walk to Freedom‘ chronicles Nelson Mandela’s remarkable journey from anti-apartheid activist to South Africa’s first black president.
+Based on the eponymous book and directed by Justin Chadwick, ‘Mandela: Long Walk to Freedom‘ chronicles Nelson Mandela’s remarkable journey from anti-apartheid activist to South Africa’s first black president.
 Idris Elba delivers a compelling portrayal of Mandela, capturing the leader’s enduring spirit.
 The film delves into Mandela’s struggles, imprisonment, and ultimate triumph.
 Connecting with ‘Harriet,’ both films celebrate indomitable spirits in the face of adversity.
 While ‘Harriet’ showcases the Underground Railroad’s heroism, ‘Mandela’ paints a poignant picture of resilience against apartheid.
 Together, they illuminate the enduring legacy of those who fought for freedom and equality in different corners of the world.

 6. The Color Purple (1985)